ousamabenyounes/JSMobileRedirect/README.md

 Newsletter Install
 ================
+1 - First get the newsletter directory content

-1 - Add the download link on your newsletter content:
+2 - Add the download link on your newsletter template:

     <a href="redirect.html">download</a>

-2 - Configure your JSMobileRedirect.js urls:
+3 - Configure your JSMobileRedirect.js urls:

 Open JSMobileRedirect.js file and set up your stores links: